Measurement of the $\Lambda_c^+$ to $D^0$ production cross-section ratio in peripheral PbPb collisions: Systematic uncertainties

 \section{Systematic uncertainties}

 Several sources of systematic uncertainty on $R_{\Lc/\Dz}$ are considered.
-For the signal extraction, three parametrizations of the CB functions with different values of $\alpha$ are combined with the two background shapes.
+For the signal extraction, three parametrizations of the CB functions are combined with the two background shapes.
 The systematic uncertainties are taken as the RMS of the results of all the fits for a given bin, considered as uncorrelated between the kinematic intervals.
 A similar strategy is employed for the prompt fraction estimation, where the Gaussian function is replaced by a Bukin function~\cite{bukin2007fitting}.

 Four sources of systematic uncertainty are considered for the iterative method used to compute \effTrk and \effPID: (i) the uncertainty on the $k$ factor; (ii) the choice of the binning used for the reference raw data distribution; (iii) the sensitivity to the initial reference data distribution; (iv) the uncertainty on the PID maps.
-For each source, \effTrk and \effPID are computed, and the RMS of all the variations are taken as the systematic uncertainties.
+The general strategy consists of performing the iterative procedure by varying individually each source of uncertainty within their uncertainties.
+For each source, \effTrk and \effPID are computed by changing the configuration, and the RMS of all the variations are taken as the systematic uncertainties.
 For the first source, new results have been obtained on $R_{\Lc/\Dz}$ using 20 values of $k$, varied within uncertainties.
-The systematic uncertainty associated with the choice of the binning scheme is evaluated by using a finer scheme than the nominal one.
-The sensitivity to the initial reference distributions is tested by evaluating them using an sPlot technique instead of a fit of invariant-mass spectra.
-Finally, the uncertainty linked to the PID maps is evaluated using a smearing technique to compute 20 PID maps where an efficiency in each bin is randomly varied within its statistical uncertainty.
+The systematic uncertainty associated with the choice of the binning scheme (i.e second source) is evaluated by using a finer scheme than the nominal one.
+The sensitivity to the initial reference distributions (i.e third source) is tested by evaluating them using the \sPlot technique instead of a fit of invariant-mass spectra.
+Finally, the uncertainty linked to the PID maps (i.e fourth source) is evaluated using a smearing technique to compute 20 PID maps where the efficiency in each bin is randomly varied within its statistical uncertainty.

+Finally, the last sources of uncertainty considered are the statistical uncertainty coming from the size of the Monte Carlo sample ($\epsilon_{\rm tot}$ (stat.)) after the iterative procedure, and the statistical uncertainty on the acceptance efficiency.

 All the systematic uncertainties are summarized in Table~\ref{tab:uncer-tot}.
 Each uncertainty category is treated as uncorrelated and is added in quadrature.
-Systematic uncertainty arising from the \BR ratio of $\Dz\rightarrow \Km\pip$ and $\Lc\rightarrow p\Kp\pim$ decays, entering Eq.\ref{eq:ratio}, is also included in Table~\ref{tab:uncer-tot}.
+Systematic uncertainty arising from the \BR ratio of $\Dz\rightarrow \Km\pip$ and $\Lc\rightarrow p\Km\pip$ decays, entering Eq.\ref{eq:ratio}, is also included in Table~\ref{tab:uncer-tot}.
 This contribution is fully correlated between different kinematic variable intervals.